 2014-2019 "Neural Dynamics Predoctoral Training Program in Neuroscience"

 PI: Diane Lipscombe; PI: Christopher Moore

-Member of Council Society for Neuroscience
+President, Society for Neuroscience

 Member at large Neuroscience Section for AAAS

 I was honored to receive the 2008 Harriet W. Sheridan Award for Distinguished Contribution to Teaching and Learning at Brown, the 2010 Faculty Mentorship Award from the Graduate School, and the 2013 Dean's award for excellence in Graduate and or Postdoctoral Teaching and Mentoring in the Biological Sciences.